grumets/nimmbus/API/README.md

   * USER=
   * PASSWORD=
   * SHARER=  (user SHARER= or BORROWER= but not both.
 If SHARER= is used, the USER= is the borrower and do not want to accept shares from SHARER=)
+  * SHARER_TYPE= (optional.
+Needed if SHARER= is provided and should be validated y external user system)
   * BORROWER= (if the USER= is the sharer and want to auto-deny sharing with the borrower.
 Used internaly with tokens)
+  * BORROWER_TYPE= (optional.
+Needed if BORROWER= is provided and should be validated y external user system)

 * Share authorized (Enumerates users (borrowers) that have authorized to have access to a resource type from this user)
   * IDENTIFIER=NB_SHARE:AUTORIZED